SSWConsulting/SSW.Rules.Content/categories/management/rules-to-better-daily-office-operations-dailyops.md

 - do-you-ensure-your-team-get-relevant-communications

 ---
-<p>​​​DevOps is about keeping software healthy by releasing often and inspecting stats each day from the live system.<br>DailyOps or ConsultingOps is about managers keeping a consulting company of engineers working well every day.&#160;<br></p>
+DevOps is about keeping software healthy by releasing often and inspecting stats each day from the live system.
+DailyOps or ConsultingOps is about managers keeping a consulting company of engineers working well every day.